 Supplement your Bethel College awards with federal and state funds or campus employment to help pay for your college education.

 Your eligibility for need-based aid is determined by the data you submit on your Free Application for Federal Student Aid (FAFSA).
-Your maximum amounts and types of federal grants and loans , Kansas aid and work study eligibility are also determined by the FAFSA.
+Your maximum amounts and types of federal grants and federal loans , Kansas aid and work study eligibility are also determined by the FAFSA.
 Specific deadlines and distribution policies apply.

 - April 1: FAFSA deadline to receive state aid

 - Annual completion of the FAFSA is required.